google/zetasql/docs/one-pager.md

 <td>Table names</td>

 <td>See Notes</td>
-<td>Table names are usually case insensitive, but may be case sensitive when querying a database that uses case sensitive table names.</td>
+<td>Table names are usually case insensitive, but may be case sensitive when querying a database that uses case-sensitive table names.</td>

 </tr>
 <tr>